Loves to share her views on issues that everybody should be aware of.

 How is a Cat Declawed

-There are three methods a veterinarian could use to declaw a cat.
+There are three methods a veterinarian can choose from when it decides to declaw a cat.

 A laser onychectomy is performed with a laser using the disarticulation method.